Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 6th 2022 v1.56.1

 - Fixed NPC weapon rolls not working when Talent Integration is disabled.
+- NPC Crit roll button will now follow UiA rules if then are active/selected.

 May 20th 2022 v1.56